howsoai/howso-docs/source/user_guide/basic_workflow.rst

 Notebook Recipe
 ---------------
+The following recipe will supplement the content this guide will cover:

-   :download:`Engine Intro </_assets/recipes/1-engine-intro.ipynb>` download a sample notebook to run the code yourself.
+- :download:`Engine Intro </_assets/recipes/1-engine-intro.ipynb>` download a sample notebook to run the code yourself.

 Concepts & Terminology
 ----------------------